 Rulers, pencils and crayons especially remind me of school days gone by.

-As you read this post, the pencils illustrated here changed with my design a bit.
+As you read this post, the pencils illustrated here changed with my wreath design a bit.

-By the way, how to make a back to school wreath can be made in 10 minutes.
+By the way, this back to school wreath can be made in 10 minutes.

-To begin, purchase two wooden yards are from the local home improvement store for $1.49.
+To begin, purchase two wooden yard sticks are from the local home improvement store for $1.49.

 Before beginning the wreath, using a coarse sanding sponge I sand the yard sticks.
-Sanding the yard sticks is a great way to add character to this school wreath.
+Sanding the yard sticks is a great way to add character to this easy wreath.

 Next cut the yard sticks 13 inches.

-Heating The Glue Gun and Gluing The Pieces Together
+Heating the Glue Gun and Gluing the Pieces Together to Make them Form

-Meanwhile, my glue gun is plugged in and heating to glue the base of my back to school wreath.
-Once hot, a dot of glue is added to two corners of the cut yard sticks.
-I press them together to lightly set.
-Next, do the same steps to the other cut pieces of yard stick to form a square.
+Meanwhile, my glue gun is plugged in and heating to glue the base of my school wreath together.
+Once hot, a dot of glue is you need to add in two corners of the cut yard sticks.
+Press them lightly to set.
+Next, do the same steps to the other cut pieces of yard sticks to form a square.

 After forming the square, apply a light coat of dark wax.
 This is a great way tyo add character to this fast wreath project.

 After I am finished rubbing in the dark wax.
 I like to add an extra amount here and there.
-I do this because when pieces age naturally the piece doesn’t age the same allover.
-Because I do this it keeps pieces from looking too uniformed.
+I do this because when pieces age naturally the pieces generally don’t age the same allover.
+Doing this extra step truly add the aged look I’m wanting for this craft.

 However, if you don’t have wax, to keep this on budget old-fashioned shoe polish in the can with the twisted metal tab works.
 Also, raw umber craft paint mixed with a tiny bit of water will work as well.